Feodor Chaliapin Jr.: Early life

 Chaliapin grew up in a family that spoke three languages.
-He received an excellent education in Moscow and lived there until 1924, when he emigrated to Paris to be with his father, leaving behind his mother and the rest of the family.
+He received an excellent education in Moscow and lived there until 1923, when he emigrated to Paris to be with his father, leaving behind his mother and the rest of the family.
 Chaliapin knew some of the greatest composers and conductors of the 20th century, particularly Rachmaninoff, a personal family friend and teacher of his father.
-Tired of living in his father's shadow in Paris, Chaliapin struck out on his own, moving to Hollywood to begin his film career — first in silent movies, in which his then-heavy accent could not be heard in the small bit parts he played.
-In his later years, Chaliapin achieved international stardom in more major roles.